The Simplest Form of the Lorentz Transformations: Space described by Vectors

 There is no doubt that the tensor formalism is {\it mathematically} correct, but this formalism does not provide a {\it reason} why physical space should be just so.
 Hence, with respect to logic and aesthetics, the conventional approach remains a patchwork of remarkable unseemliness, especially with respect to the procedures of ``raising'' and ``lowering'' of indices.

-In the Hamiltonian Clifford Algebra that we suggest a boost of both, 4-vectors as well as electromagnetic fields, is represented by a matrix ${\bf B}$ in the {\it same form}, namely that of a symplectic similarity transformation ${\bf F}\to{\bf\tilde F}$: \begeq {\bf\tilde F}={\bf B}\,{\bf F}\,{\bf B}^{-1} \endeq where the boost matrix ${\bf B}$ and the generator $\eps$ have already been given above: the energy-momentum 4-vector is transformed with the same transformation matrices as the electromagnetic fields.
-The (Hamiltonian) matrix ${\bf F}$ has the ``capacity'' of simultaneously representing a ``vector'' (called 4-vector in the ECVF) and two so-called ``bi-vectors'', also given above in Eq.~\ref{eq_boost} and Eq.~\ref{eq_rot}.
+In the Hamiltonian Clifford Algebra described here, a boost of 4-vectors as well as electromagnetic fields, is represented by a matrix ${\bf B}$ in the {\it same form}, namely that of a symplectic similarity transformation ${\bf F}\to{\bf\tilde F}$: \begeq {\bf\tilde F}={\bf B}\,{\bf F}\,{\bf B}^{-1} \endeq where the boost matrix ${\bf B}$ and the generator $\eps$ have already been given above: the energy-momentum 4-vector is transformed with the same transformation matrices as the electromagnetic fields.
+As already mentioned, the (Hamiltonian) matrix ${\bf F}$ has the capacity to represent exactly for the required number of independent parameters, namely ten, to represent a 4-vector and six field components, the latter being naturally grouped into two sets of three components.
+I.e. $4\times 4$ real matrices simultaneously contain a ``vector'' (called 4-vector in the ECVF) and two so-called ``bi-vectors'' (i.e. a ``tensor'') also given above in Eq.~\ref{eq_boost} and Eq.~\ref{eq_rot}.

-The matrix allows exactly for the required number of independent parameters, namely ten, to represent four vector and six field components, the latter being naturally grouped into two sets of three components.
 The use of complex numbers is not required.
-The combination of a simultaneous boost and rotation ${\bf (BR)}$ is, due to the ``superposition principle'', obtained as the matrix exponential of the sum of the generators: \begary{rcl} {\bf (BR)}=\exp{(-(\eps+{\bf w})\,\phi/2)} \endary The composition of the generators is simple and can be derived in a straightforward manner from the algebraic structure of the phase space of two coupled degrees of freedom: the symplectic Hamiltonian Clifford algebra $Cl(3,1)$, which is represented by a complete set of $4\times 4$-matrices and is a real-valued variant of the Dirac algebra.
+The combination of a simultaneous boost and rotation ${\bf (BR)}$ is, due to the ``superposition principle'', obtained as the matrix exponential of the sum of the generators: \begary{rcl} {\bf (BR)}=\exp{(-(\eps+{\bf w})\,\phi/2)} \endary The composition of the generators is simple and can be derived in a straightforward manner from the algebraic structure of the phase space of two canonical pairs: the symplectic Hamiltonian Clifford algebra $Cl(3,1)$, which is represented by a complete set of $4\times 4$-matrices and is just a real-valued variant of the Dirac algebra.